less digestive issues.

 - Patient Stories

-Nonalcoholic fatty liver disease (NAFLD) is an umbrella term for a range of liver conditions; as the name implies, the main characteristic of NAFLD is too much fat stored in liver cells.
+Nonalcoholic fatty liver disease (NAFLD) is a term for a range of liver conditions.
+As the name implies, the main characteristic of NAFLD is too much fat stored in liver cells.

-NAFLD usually causes no signs and symptoms unless cirrhosis is present.
-These may include:
+NAFLD usually causes no signs and symptoms unless cirrhosis is present, including:

 - Abdominal swelling